-In May 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers ("ASU 2014-09"), which supersedes nearly all existing revenue recognition guidance under GAAP.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers ("ASU 2014-09" and codified as Accounting Standards Codification No. 606, "ASC 606"), which supersedes nearly all existing revenue recognition guidance under GAAP.
 The core principle of ASU 2014-09 is to recognize revenues when promised goods or services are transferred to customers in an amount that reflects the consideration to which an entity expects to be entitled for those goods or services.
 ASU 2014-09 defines a five-step process to achieve this core principle and, in doing so, more judgment and estimates may be required within the revenue recognition process than are required under existing GAAP.
 The standard's effective date has been deferred by the issuance of ASU No. 2015-14, and is effective for annual periods beginning after December 15, 2017, and interim periods therein.
 The guidance permits using either of the following transition methods: (i) a full retrospective approach reflecting the application of the standard in each prior reporting period with the option to elect certain practical expedients, or (ii) a retrospective approach with the cumulative effect of initially adopting ASU 2014-09 recognized at the date of adoption (which includes additional footnote disclosures).
 Early application is permitted but not before December 15, 2016, the ASU's original effective date.
 The Company adopted the new revenue recognition standard as of October 1, 2018 using the cumulative effect method, which did not have a material impact on its consolidated financial statements.
-See Note 4.
+See Note 4 for new disclosures as required by ASC 606.

 In January 2016, the FASB issued ASU No. 2016-01, Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities, which amends the guidance on the classification and measurement of financial instruments.
 Although the ASU retains many current requirements, it significantly revises an entity's accounting related to (1) the classification and measurement of investments in equity securities and (2) the presentation of certain fair value changes for financial liabilities measured at fair value.
 The ASU also amends certain disclosure requirements associated with the fair value of financial instruments.
 The amendments of the ASU are effective for us for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
 The Company adopted ASU 2016-01 as of October 1, 2018.
 Our adoption required the Company to reclassify \$220,000 from accumulated other comprehensive income to retained earnings as of the beginning of the quarter ended December 31, 2018.
-All succeeding unrealized gains or losses related the changes in the market value of our equity securities will be included in non-operating gains/losses in our consolidated statement of income.
+All succeeding unrealized gains or losses related the changes in the market value of our equity securities are included in non-operating gains/losses in our consolidated statement of income.